 If you only remember one thing you’ve read here, make it this: The IUD insertion process feels different for everyone.

 Healthcare professionals often describe it as a quick pinching sensation.
-While many people find the process to be more uncomfortable than unbearable, others experience a severe reaction.
+While many people find the process more uncomfortable than unbearable, others experience a severe reaction.

 “The second my IUD was inserted, I experienced a pretty intense cramp that made me break into a full-body sweat,” says 25-year-old Anne S.